Administrator powers and rights

 - there is no formalised appointment and they are acting as the adult’s statutory health attorney.

 There may be some overlap between these roles and the role of an administrator.
 Administrators should consult any guardian, power of attorney or statutory health attorney about major financial decisions which are likely to affect the lifestyle or health of the adult.

 Access to information

 When making decisions on behalf of the adult, administrators have the right to access all information to which the adult would have been entitled.

 Administrators are provided with certified copies of the QCAT decision as confirmation of their appointment.
 This document enables the administrator to access all information from organisations and companies to which the adult would have had access.

 Extent of authority

-QCAT may appoint you for all financial matters or may specifically detail the matters for which you are appointed.
+QCAT may appoint an administrator for all financial matters or may specifically detail the matters for which the administrator is appointed.

-If appointed for all financial matters, you are responsible for all financial matters that the adult did, or legally could have conducted, on their own if they had capacity.
+If appointed for all financial matters, the administrator is responsible for all financial matters that the adult did, or legally could have conducted, on their own if they had capacity.

 If QCAT specifies your responsibilities, you must ensure that you do not exceed your powers.
 If this proves unworkable, you should contact QCAT to discuss a possible review of your appointment to seek appropriate powers.

 More than one administration